David Garner (composer)

-Early life and education
+Early life, education, and personal life

 David Garner was born in South Side, Chicago.
 He spent most of his childhood in Lincoln, Nebraska and Lake Oswego, Oregon upon his parents’ relocations for academic positions.
 He was given piano and cello lessons throughout his childhood and performed in recitals and with youth orchestras.

 Garner attended UCLA as a Classics major for two years before deciding that music was a better match.
 He left in 1974 and returned home to Oregon where he pursued music privately, playing blues, rock fusion, and classical piano while he prepared to audition at the San Francisco Conservatory of Music for the piano performance program.
 He was originally rejected from the program and spent six months as an adult extension student before auditioning again and being accepted in 1976.
 He would complete his degree in piano performance in 1979.
+He is married to the classical pianist Dale Tsang, who has premiered many of his solo piano and chamber works, along with distinguished soloists.

 Career

 Teaching career

 Concurrent with his graduating from the San Francisco Conservatory, Garner was appointed to the faculty as a part-time theory instructor, becoming full-time in 1984 when he was also named Chairman of the Musicianship and Theory Department.
 He remained in that position until 2000, when he elected to take a position in the Composition Department.
-He has remained in that position since and currently teaches composition, chamber music, and theory.
+He has remained in that position since and currently teaches composition to a select students.